config-syncer/config-syncer/docs/reference/config-syncer_run.md

 ### SEE ALSO

-* [config-syncer](/docs/reference/config-syncer.md)	 - Config Syncer by AppsCode - A Kubernetes Cluster Operator Daemon
+* [config-syncer](/docs/reference/config-syncer.md)	 - Config Syncer by AppsCode - A Kubernetes Configuration Syncer